FreeSK8/codex/docs/osrr/display.md

 ## OSRR Display

 During normal operation Primary Display Elements are visible at all times.
-Switching between View 1 and 2 with a sigle press of the User Button.
+Switching between View 1 and 2 with a single press of the User Button.
 If the ESC reports a Fault code an Alert Dialog will be displayed until dismissed with the User Button.

 > NOTE: The OSRR Beta is currently in progress.
 Changes in software may not yet be reflected here.